Best Premium Air Purifiers for Dorm Under $400

 Expert review sources used in this analysis:

-3. Expert ratings and product assessment data come from Wirecutter (NYT), RTINGS, CNET, Good Housekeeping, and Consumer Reports, supported by AHAM-verified CADR ratings (Coway AP-1512HH, Winix 5500-2) and manufacturer published specifications (Levoit Core 400S-P, Levoit Core 600S-P, Levoit Vital 200S-P, Blueair Blue Pure 511i Max)
+- Expert ratings and product assessment data come from Wirecutter (NYT), RTINGS, CNET, and Good Housekeeping, supported by AHAM-verified CADR ratings (Coway AP-1512HH, Winix 5500-2) and manufacturer published specifications (Levoit Core 400S-P, Levoit Core 600S-P, Levoit Vital 200S-P, Blueair Blue Pure 511i Max)

 Nicholas Miles is the founder of DormGearHQ and a longtime smart home enthusiast focused on helping everyday homeowners make better technology decisions.
 He researches, compares, and writes about products across security, climate, lighting, leak prevention, sensors, home energy, and automation, with an emphasis on real-world usefulness, ecosystem compatibility, reliability, privacy, and long-term value.